rajanssi/minipl-interpreter/documentation/accounting.md

 27.1 - Worked on file reading and basic scanning - 2h

 28.1 - Worked on scanner, it now reads string literals to tokens - 2h

+4.2  - Worked some more on scanner and improved project layout - 2h